 Curved treadmills have garnered a lot of attention in the fitness industry lately, at both health clubs and CrossFit gyms.

-Perhaps you’re interested in buying one or just learning more about the difference between a curved treadmill and a regular one.
+Perhaps you’re interested in buying one or just learning more about the difference between a curved treadmill and a regular motorized treadmill.
+Whatever your goal, you’re in the right place, in this review guide we compare and contrast the best curved treadmills available and why we believe they can enhance your fitness in ways a traditional treadmill can’t.

 Top 3 Best Curved Treadmills In 2020

-In this guide, we’ll break down what a curved treadmill is, why you might want one, the differences between curved and traditional, and things to consider before buying.
+In the sections to follow, we’ll break down what a curved treadmill is, why you might want one, the differences between curved and traditional, and things to consider before buying.

-We’ll also review some of the top curved treadmills available in 2018.
+Of course, we will also be reviewing some of the top curved treadmills available in 2020 and the brands to look out for.

 What Is A Curved Treadmill?